kain-ableton/android_local_manifest_a20e/README.md

-Repositories that are needed to build Lineage for Galaxy A20e (a20exx)
+Repositories that are needed to build LineageOS for Galaxy A20e (a20exx)